AnyBlok/AnyBlok/doc/ROADMAP.rst

 * Enum Column doesn't work, see http://techspot.zzzeek.org/2011/01/14/the-enum-recipe/ or https://pypi.python.org/pypi/SQLAlchemy-Enum-Dict/0.1.2
 * Add the posibility to add a nullable column by migration
-* FIX Refactor the m2m, o2m, autodetect the type of the column and the primary key and foreign_key

 Library to include
 ------------------